 Chapter 269 of the General Laws is hereby amended by adding the following section:-

-Section 20. (a) As used in this section, the following words shall, unless context clearly requires otherwise, have the following meanings:-
+Section 20. (a) As used in this section, the following terms shall have the following meanings, unless the context clearly requires otherwise:-

 “Unmanned aerial vehicle”, an aircraft that is operated without the possibility of direct human intervention from within or on the aircraft.